-Kitty LeFey’s Cosmos: Hello, Sweetie
+Kitty LeFey’s Cosmos: Unconditionally Murdock

 Sweetie is not the most medically challenged cat to grace Tabby’s Place: A Cat Sanctuary.
 Yet, his situation breaks my heart.